 - Melt butter over medium heat.
 Add onions and garlic then cook for 5 minutes, stirring occasionally.
 While it cooks, chop the bell peppers and slice the jalapenos.
 I like to leave the seeds in my jalapenos, for less spicy scrape out the seeds.

 - Add the flour to the onion mixture and stir to combine.
 It'll be clumpy and odd looking.
+See photos above for a great visual.

 - Add 1 cup of the milk and stir until combined.
 It will look weird.
 The first time I made this I thought I was doing it wrong.
 Trust the process.
+Check the photos above for texture.

 - Add the cajun seasoning and the red chili pepper flakes if using and stir to combine.
 Add the bell peppers and jalapenos.
 Bring to a simmer, and simmer 5 minutes, until sauce starts to thicken.